 Sunday Morning Coffee and Donuts are served after the 9 AM Mass.
 This social time provides an opportunity to welcome newcomers and to visit with fellow parishioners.

-Supper Club meets most months at parishioners’ homes for food and fellowship.
+Supper Club meets during the school year at parishioners’ homes for food and fellowship.
 Denise Scroggins

 Tennis League plays Monday, 9:30-11:30 AM, at IRC East.
 Trudy Gumbel, 317-251-1160